0xNullLight/Project-3/README.md

  - [Questions]()

 ## Project Description
-- A simple application that quizzes the user
+- A simple interactive application that quizzes the user (i.e., accepts and responds to user input)
 - A log in page with email
+- Must include authentication using JWT
 - Quiz page
 - Front End React
 - Back End Python
+- Deployed with Render
+- Uses queries and mutations for retrieving, adding, updating, & deleting data
+- A polished UI
+- Uses at least one GitHub Action in the project repository
+- Protects API keys and sensitive information with environment variables
+- It is deployed using Render (with data)

 ### Schematics